Sgarg4431/TokenSea_Dapp/README.md

 ## Features

-Person could get required amount of token to there address
+- Person could get required amount of token to there address

+- Once transaction is completed its details would be shown
 ## Demo

 https://tokensea-alpha.vercel.app/